danieljulia/instagram_capture/README.md

 - Create database and tables using install/dump.sql
 - Copy application/config/database.sample.php to database.php and configure database connection
-- Copy application/config/instagram.sample.php and add instagram api key and hashtag
+- Copy application/config/instagram.sample.php and set
+	- instagram api key and secret

-Open the browser and go to the web location and begin scanning info into the database (window must be opened)

-All the data will be stored in the database
+	- max hours back parsing
+	- max recursive calls (optional)

+Open the browser and create a set

+Then to begin parse in the command line

+index.php cron parse <id>

+where id is the set id